ABIR MUKHERJEE: RESEARCHING AND WRITING HISTORICAL CRIME FICTION

 The Bloody Scotland Crime Writing Masterclass is held in partnership with the University of Stirling’s Creative Writing team, and the Stirling Centre for International Publishing and Communication.

 While we take every opportunity to ensure the details for Bloody Scotland Crime Writing Masterclass are accurate, we always advise that you contact the event organiser before setting out for the event to avoid disapointment.
+All information (whether in text or photographs) is given in good faith but should not be relied upon as being a statement of representation or fact.

 Looking to reach new customers?
 We offer a variety of advertising options with prices starting from just £30 per month!